L.D.U. Quito: Rise to powerhouse status (1990–present)

 In the two decades since 1990, Liga enjoyed a period of domestic success.
 They started the 1990s with a national title, edging established powerhouse Barcelona.
 Before the end of the decade, Liga won two more national titles in 1998 and 1999.
 The 1998 title was won the year Liga inaugurated their new stadium, La Casa Blanca, and ended with an impressive 7–0 win over Emelec.

 In 2000, the club experienced a period of crisis.
 This crisis resulted in a poor performance in the national league and Liga was relegated to the Serie B that season.
 The club managed to bounce back from relegation and won the Serie B in 2001 to gain promotion back to the Serie A. Two years later in 2003, Liga won their 7th national title.
-Liga added another three more national titles in 2005 Apertura, 2007, 2010 and the most recent in 2018 to bring their current count to eleven, placing them fourth all-time domestically.
+Liga added another five more national titles in 2005 Apertura, 2007, 2010, 2018, 2023 and the most recent in 2024 to bring their current count to thirteen, placing them third all-time domestically (tied with El Nacional).

 International success (2008–present)

 Prior to 2008, Liga had participated in sixteen international/continental tournaments.
 Their best success in South American football at the beginning of 2008 was reaching the semi-finals of the 1975 Copa Libertadores, the 1976 Copa Libertadores, and the 2004 Copa Sudamericana.

-On July 2, 2008, Liga became the first-ever Ecuadorian team to win the Copa Libertadores, after defeating Fluminense in the finals on penalties 3–1, after being level on aggregate 5–5 at the end of extra time.
+On 2 July 2008, Liga became the first-ever Ecuadorian team to win the Copa Libertadores, after defeating Fluminense in the finals on penalties 3–1, after being level on aggregate 5–5 at the end of extra time.
 Liga's Libertadores title gave the club an automatic berth into the semi-finals of the 2008 FIFA Club World Cup, becoming the first non-Argentine or Brazilian CONMEBOL squad to participate in the tournament.
 Liga defeated Pachuca by 2–0 in their semi-final match, advancing to the final against 2007–08 UEFA Champions League winners Manchester United, where Liga lost on December 21 in Yokohama, Japan, by a score of 1–0.

 In June 2009, Liga, as the 2008 Copa Libertadores champion, participated in the 2009 Recopa Sudamericana against the 2008 Copa Sudamericana champion Internacional of Porto Alegre, Brazil.
 Liga won the first leg, played at Beira Rio stadium in Porto Alegre, by a score of 1–0, with a goal from Claudio Bieler.
 In the second leg, played at La Casa Blanca, Liga won 3–0 with goals from Carlos Espínola, Claudio Bieler, and Enrique Vera.
 The 2009 Recopa title was Liga's second international title, as well as being the second international title ever achieved by any Ecuadorian club.